Spooky UK Halloween Events – 2019 edition

 Ghost ships, sea monsters, creatures from the deep; what could be scarier than being out on the water?
 If you’re a water baby you might like these ideas for a Halloween boat trip.
 And if you’re scared of the water, then maybe you should do them anyway.

-Up in the North, Ullswater Steamers are offering a ghostly cruises with departures from Glenridding..Cruises include monster balloon, sweeties and tea/coffee or pumpkin squash.
+Up in the North, Ullswater Steamers are offering their annual ghostly galleon cruises with departures from Glenridding.
+Treats include monster balloon, sweeties and tea/coffee or pumpkin squash.
 Dogs are not permitted.
 Unless you can see through them.

 13 Royal Maritime Greenwich Ghost Tour

 If you like the idea of a watery grave then why not head to Greenwich to discover the darker side of this maritime obsessed part of London.
 Learn about the drunken sailors sent to “Shanghai”, hear about the Cutty Sark Curse, explore hidden lanes, the creepiest tunnel in the UK and visit Charles Dickens’ favourite haunted pub.
-Royal Maritime Greenwich Ghost Tours run on assorted Saturdays from early October and last 90 minutes.
+Royal Maritime Greenwich Ghost Tours run on assorted Saturdays from 7th September from outside the entrance to the Cutty Sark and last 90 minutes.

 14 Halloween Mini Cruise